 The Lake Louise ski hill can be overwhelming as it’s an immense hill.
 How do you know where to go and what runs are the best for you?
 I’m here to help you figure that out and have the best downhill ski day in Lake Louise.
-For a single day lift ticket, purchased online a day before on the Lake Louise site, it costs $139 to $155 for an adult (18 to 64), $95 to $119 for youth (13 to 17) and $45 to $59 for a child (6 to12).
-The prices vary depending on the day you choose to go ski.
-If you’re looking to save money, you can buy two adult tickets for $224.99 at Costco, which will save you from $54 to $86.
+A single-day lift ticket purchased online a day before on the Lake Louise site costs $149 to $169 for an adult (18 to 64).
+The prices vary depending on the day you go skiing.
+If you want to save money, you can buy two adult tickets for $239.99 at Costco, saving you $30 to $50.
 That money can go towards lunch on the ski hill.

 Table of Contents